mole99/tiny-vga/README.md

 |--------------|-----------|
 | ![pcb_assembled1.jpg](img/pcb_assembled1.jpg) | ![pcb_assembled2.jpg](img/pcb_assembled2.jpg)      |

-After soldering the Pmod and the VGA connector.
+The board after soldering the Pmod connector and the VGA connector.

 # Demo

 ![demo.gif](img/demo.gif)

+The output is 800x600 SVGA and the quality is excellent in real life.

 # License